RickCarlino/FarmBot/README.md

 FarmBot
 =======

-All things FarmBot, from the backend to the frontend to the microcontroller firmware
+All things FarmBot, from the backend to the frontend to the microcontroller firmware to the decision support system.